freerange/site/soups/wiki/checking-our-annual-accounts.snip.markdown

 This report should look pretty similar to [FreeAgent's Balance Sheet report][freeagent-balance-sheet] (FA Balance Sheet) for the same period.

+Each section is detailed below so that you can manually check the figures against FreeAgent.
+Alternatively, you could create a spreadsheet based on FreeAgent's Trial Balance data that allows you compare the figures more accurately.
+See the [spreadsheet for 2014/15](https://docs.google.com/spreadsheets/d/1utSHuXZ5GkDhsdl9-pi_eMUytU22ot3E8F2LWsPvk1c/edit#gid=44199236) for an example of how this is possible.

 ### Current assets

 #### Debtors